parsokev/graph_repo/README.md

       - Click 'New' > Copy and Paste the full path to the 'bin' folder of MSYS
          - The default path after installation of the 64-bit version, for example, would be:
             `C:\msys64\ucrt64\bin`
+         - **The above path is what is used for the compiler paths used by CMakeTools to build the project so it is recommended**
+           **to use the above path if installing MSYS2 and using its compilers to build the CMake project**.

       - Click 'Ok' in 'Edit Environment Variable' window AND in 'Environment Variables' window to confirm addition of path